Two Erdos-Hajnal-type theorems for forbidden order-size pairs: Introduction

 \section{Introduction}

 Ramsey's theorem states that for every $r \geq 2$ and $t \geq r$, there is a (smallest) integer $R = R_r(t)$ such that every $r$-uniform hypergraph on $R$ vertices contains a homogeneous set (i.e., a clique or an independent set) of size $t$.
 The quantitative dependence of $R$ on $t$ and $r$ is a central question in Ramsey theory.
 The seminal theorems of Erd\H{o}s-Szekeres \cite{ES} and Erd\H{o}s \cite{Erdos} imply that for graphs, i.e., for $r=2$, the function $R_2(t)$ grows exponentially in $t$.
 Inverting the relation, this means that every $n$-vertex graph has a homogeneous set of size $\Omega(\log n)$, and this is best possible.
-For $r$-graphs with $r \geq 3$, Erd\H{o}s and Rado \cite{ER} proved that every $n$-vertex $r$-graph contains a homogeneous set of size $\Omega(\log_{r-1}(n))$, where $\log_{(k)}(x)$ is the $k$th iterated logarithm, i.e., $\log_{(1)}(x) = \log x$ and $\log_{(k)}(x) = \log(\log_{(k-1)}(x))$.
-It is conjectured that this is best possible, i.e., that there exist $n$-vertex $r$-graphs with no homogeneous sets of size $(\log_{(r-1)}(n))^{O(1)}$, but this remains open.
-Erd\H{o}s and Hajnal proved the famous {\em stepping-up lemma} (see e.g. \cite{Ramsey_book}), which implies that $R_r(t) \geq 2^{R_{r-1}(\Omega(t))}$ for $r \geq 4$ (see also \cite{CFS_steppingup} for an improvement).
+For $r$-graphs with $r \geq 3$, Erd\H{o}s and Rado \cite{ER} proved that every $n$-vertex $r$-graph contains a homogeneous set of size $\Omega(\log_{(r-1)}(n))$, where $\log_{(k)}(x)$ is the $k$th iterated logarithm, i.e., $\log_{(1)}(x) = \log x$ and $\log_{(k)}(x) = \log(\log_{(k-1)}(x))$.
+It is conjectured \cite{EHR} that this is best possible, i.e., that there exist $n$-vertex $r$-graphs with no homogeneous sets of size $(\log_{(r-1)}(n))^{O(1)}$, but this remains open.
+Erd\H{o}s and Hajnal proved the famous {\em stepping-up lemma} (see, e.g., \cite{Ramsey_book}), which implies that $R_r(t) \geq 2^{R_{r-1}(\Omega(t))}$ for $r \geq 4$ (see also \cite{CFS_steppingup} for an improvement).
 Hence, to prove the aforementioned conjecture, it suffices to show that there exist $n$-vertex $3$-graphs with no homogeneous sets of size $(\log\log (n))^{O(1)}$ (since then the stepping up lemma would imply the conjecture for all $r \geq 3$).
-The analogous statement for 4 colors is known, i.e., there exist 4-colorings of the edges of the complete $3$-graph $K_n^{(3)}$ with no monochromatic set of size $C\log\log n$.
+The best known upper bound is only $(\log n)^{\Theta(1)}$, which translates into a gap of one exponential between the best known upper and lower bounds on $R_r(t)$ (e.g., between exponential and double-exponential for $r=3$).
+In fact, the stepping up lemma, combined with the stepping down argument (stated here as Theorem \ref{thm:ER_basic}), show that the stepping up construction gives a tight bound (in terms of the number of exponents) on $R_r(t)$ for all $r \geq 4$; but this bound is expressed in terms of $R_3(t)$ and is hence unknown (since the best known lower and upper bounds on $R_3(t)$ differ in one exponent).
+We note that the analogous problem for 4 colors is settled; it is known that there exist 4-colorings of the edges of the complete $3$-graph $K_n^{(3)}$ with no monochromatic set of size $C\log\log n$.